IgniteUI/indigo-design-docfx/en/components/chips.md

 ## Remove Chip

 When a chip can be removed, a special cancel icon will appear at the far right to indicate this.
-The `🔣 Remove Icon` override provides the means to trigger this functionality.
-In Sketch, the smart layout rules applied to the Chip allow the layout to adjust accordingly when you set the icon you want to hide to ~No Symbol.
-While in Adobe XD, the use of stacks lets you achieve that by deleting the unused layer instead.
+The `🔣 Remove Icon` override provides the means to trigger this functionality in Sketch.
+The smart layout rules applied to the Chip adjust its layout accordingly.
+In Adobe XD, the `🔣 Remove Icon` layer has to be made visible to achieve the same and the Stack on the Chip will adjust its layout in a similar way.
+If you don't want the Chip to be removable, simply delete the `🔣 Remove Icon` layer.

 <img class="responsive-img" src="../images/chip_idle_removable.png" srcset="../images/chip_idle_removable@2x.png 2x" />
 `idle and removable`